(Last Updated: Oct 26, 2020)

 a combination unit which you can sometimes find as low as $40 on eBay.

 Or you can get the Yihua 936 soldering iron alone for about $25.
-While the Yihua is a so-so iron, replacement handles and soldering tips cost very little, and that’s very important in a classroom situation where you can count on replacing 1-2 tips per student, per course, because they let them run hot & dry till they oxidize and won’t hold solder any more.
-Smaller hand-held heat guns are also available for ~$15.
+While the Yihua is a so-so iron, replacement handles and soldering tips cost very little, and that’s very important in a classroom situation where you can count on replacing at least 1-2 tips per student, per course, because they let them run dry till they oxidize and won’t hold solder any more.
+Smaller hand-held heat-shrink guns are available for ~$15 and $5 USB soldering irons are surprisingly useable.

 Soldering the header pins on the pro-mini is MUCH easier if you use a scrap breadboard to hold everything in place while you work.
-I use white plastic breadboards that they only have one power rail on the side since they do not look like my regular breadboards & I write ‘for soldering only’ on them with a black sharpie.
+I use white plastic breadboards that only have one power rail on the side since I won’t mistake them for my regular breadboards.
+I also write ‘for soldering only’ on them with a black marker.

 |SN-01BM Crimp Plier Tool 2.0mm 2.54mm 28-20 AWG Crimper Dupont JST

-I use my crimping pliers almost as often as my soldering iron – usually to add male pins to components with lead wires too thin for safe connection on a breadboard.
+I use my crimping pliers almost as often as my soldering iron – usually to add male pins to component lead wires for connection on a breadboard.
 But making good crimp ends takes some practice.
-Jumper wires that you make yourself are always better quality than the premade ones.
+But once you get the hang of it, Jumper wires that you make yourself are always better quality than the cheap premade ones.

 |Micro SD TF Flash Memory Card Reader